AllenInstitute/AllenSDK/doc_template/visual_coding_neuropixels.rst

 ---------------
 To jump right in, check out the `quick start guide <_static/examples/nb/ecephys_quickstart.html>`_ `(download .ipynb) <_static/examples/nb/ecephys_quickstart.ipynb>`_, which will show you how to download the data, align spikes to a visual stimulus, and decode natural images from neural activity patterns.

-If you would like more example code, the `full example notebook <_static/examples/nb/ecephys_session.html>`_ covers all of the ways to access data for each experiment. `(download .ipynb) <_static/examples/nb/ecephys_session.ipynb>`_.
+If you would like more example code, the `full example notebook <_static/examples/nb/ecephys_session.html>`_ `(download .ipynb) <_static/examples/nb/ecephys_session.ipynb>`_ covers all of the ways to access data for each experiment.

 For detailed information about the experimental design, data acquisition, and informatics methods, please refer to our `technical whitepaper <https://brainmapportal-live-4cc80a57cd6e400d854-f7fdcae.divio-media.net/filer_public/80/75/8075a100-ca64-429a-b39a-569121b612b2/neuropixels_visual_coding_-_white_paper_v10.pdf>`_.
 AllenSDK
 API documentation `is available here <allensdk.brain_observatory.ecephys.html>`_.

-**A note on terminology: ** Throughout the SDK, we refer to neurons as "units," because we cannot guarantee that all the spikes assigned to one unit actually originate from a single cell.
+**A note on terminology:** Throughout the SDK, we refer to neurons as "units," because we cannot guarantee that all the spikes assigned to one unit actually originate from a single cell.
 Unlike in two-photon imaging, where you can visualize each neuron throughout the entire experiment, with electrophysiology we can only "see" a neuron when it fires a spike.
 If a neuron moves relative to the probe, or if it's far away from the probe, some of its spikes may get mixed together with those from other neurons.
 Because of this inherent ambiguity, we provide a variety of quality metrics to allow you to find the right units for your analysis.
 Even highly contaminated units contain potentially valuable information about brain states, so we didn't want to leave them out of the dataset.
 But certain types of analysis require more stringent quality thresholds, to ensure that all of the included units are well isolated from their neighbors.

 Data Processing